A lot of people vow to form new habits (or break old ones) on the 1st of January as a New Year’s Resolution.

 Having access to a wealth of intellectual capital means that learners don’t have to face training alone.
 Instead of running away from forming learning habits, teammates will now be encouraged to build them.

-The TKA has many ways in which the content can be consumed.
+Growth Engineering Learning App has many ways in which the content can be consumed.
 This could be via whitepapers, infographics, learning videos, audio files, tip sheets, presentations, case studies and much more.

 As an admin, you can push content to be completed in your learners’ ‘My Things to Do’ sections.
 A great way to get a routine going!